Activities and Schedule

 Chofesh: Chofesh is free time where everyone in camp can hang out together.
 Popular Chofesh activities include ping-pong, gaga, swings, or throwing frisbees in the valley.

 T’fillah: Most nights, camp participates in a short T’fillah service where everyone has the opportunity to appreciate and understand their Jewish identity in a beautiful camp setting.
+Each cabin also gets the opportunity to prepare their own T’filah service for the rest of their unit.

 Evening Programs: No matter what it is, Jacobs campers throw themselves enthusiastically into every one of their unit’s exciting evening programs.